 However, how much more a young driver pays for car insurance may depend on if they are listed on their parents’ policy as an additional driver or if they purchase a policy on their own, as demonstrated by the tables below.
 Please note that these average premiums are based on a clean driving record.

 Average cost of car insurance for drivers on their parents’ policy

 Average cost of car insurance for drivers on their own policy

 Farmers car insurance discounts

-Farmers car services
+Farmers car tools and benefits